swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 !!! info

-    Since Kubernetes does not allow running Docker directly within a container for security and architectural reasons, only the training and reporting steps will be executed on the self-hosted runner.
-The generated model artifact will then be transferred to the main runner on GitHub, which operates on a traditional VM.
-    This environment supports Docker, allowing the artifact to be containerized and stored in the container registry.
+    Kubernetes restricts the direct execution of Docker within a container due to security and architectural considerations.
+As a result, only the training and reporting steps will be executed on the self-hosted runner.
+The resulting model will be uploaded to the remote bucket using DVC, making it available to the main runner that operates on a conventional VM.
+As this environment supports Docker, it allows the model artifact to be built, containerized, and stored in the container registry prior to deployment.

 The runner uses a custom Docker image that includes the necessary dependencies to run the workflows.